-A search engine is a software program or tool that is designed to help searches find websites or web content.
-When a user or “searcher” types in a keyword or phrase into a search engines such as Google, Yahoo, Bing, & Duck Duck Go, the search engine uses algorithms to showcase the best results it thinks the user is searching for.
+A search engine is a software program or tool that is designed to help searchers find websites or web content.
+When a user or “searcher” types a keyword or phrase into a search engines such as Google, Yahoo, Bing, & Duck Duck Go, the search engine uses algorithms to showcase the best results it thinks the user is searching for.

 Search Engine Optimization